defuse/flush-reload-attacks/notes/worklog.md

 - Work on assignment 2 (reference list with critiques), about 8 hours total.
     - This involved reading some papers.
 - Regular meetings with John.
+- Downloading a crapload of papers, making bibliography.
 - Sorry for bad record keeping!

 Wednesday, September 24, 2014